-Under the proposed action of adopting and implementing a new statewide elk management plan, elk will continue to inhabit the analysis area.
-The proposed action may result in an increase or decrease in the abundance and distribution of elk on certain public and private lands.
-An increase in historical elk abundance and distribution within a given area, and a subsequent increase in license sales for the affected area, may beneficially impact existing or new commercial guiding and outfitting activities in the affected area.
-Conversely, a decrease in historical elk abundance and distribution within a given area, and a subsequent decrease in license availability for the affected area, may adversely impact existing or new commercial guiding and outfitting activities in the affected area, may adversely impact existing or new commercial guiding and outfitting activities in the affected area.
-Therefore, both short- and long-term, beneficial, and adverse, and minor secondary impacts may be realized for certain affected areas because of the proposed action.
+An increase in elk abundance and distribution within an area, and a subsequent increase in license sales for the affected area, may beneficially impact existing or new commercial guiding and outfitting activities and resulting employment in the affected area.
+Conversely, a decrease in elk abundance and distribution within a given area, and a subsequent decrease in license sales for the affected area, may adversely impact existing or new commercial guiding and outfitting activities in the affected area.
+Any of these impacts are dependent on commission action.